Baking Pi – Operating Systems Development

-In order to complete this course you will need a Raspberry Pi with an SD card and power supply, as well as another computer running a version of Linux, Microsoft Windows or Mac OS X, capable of writing to the SD card, and installing software.
-It is helpful, but not necessary, for your Raspberry Pi to be able to be connected to a screen.
+In order to complete this course you will need a Raspberry Pi with an SD card and power supply.
+It is helpful, but not necessary, for your Raspberry Pi to be able to be connected to a screen and keyboard.

 You can find instruction for getting the toolchain on the Downloads Page, along with model answers for all of the exercises.